- Course Descriptions

 Students may apply between September 2, 2014 and January 23, 2015 for the PTA program which begins fall 2015.

 In order to assist us in establishing residency, students are required to submit a copy of their drivers license or state issued ID with their application.

 Applicants with files completed by January 23, 2015 will be ranked on a numerical point scale which includes the following:

 - Native English COMPASS Reading Test score of 77 or higher.

-- Overall GPA on college coursework in the last 5 years or high school if less than 12 college credit hours earned.
+- Overall GPA of all college courses in the last 5 years or high school if less than 12 college credit hours earned (including any repeated courses).